d-morrison/IntroStatActivities/_book/01-A01-data-intro.md

 \end{tabular}
 \end{center}

-5. Write down some issues found with the created class data set.
+5. Review the completed data set with your table.
+Remember that when creating a data set for use in R it is important to use single words or an underscore between words.
+Each outcome must be written the same way each time to have consistency between responses.
+Do not give units of measure for numerical values.
+Write down some issues found with the created class data set.

 \vspace{1in}

 ### Take-home messages

+1. There are two types of variables: categorical (groups) and quantitative (numerical measures).

-1. When creating a data set, each row will represent a single observational unit or case.
+2. When creating a data set, each row will represent a single observational unit or case.
 Each column represents a variable collected.
 It is important to write each variable as a single word or use an underscore between words.

-2. There are two types of variables: categorical (groups) and quantitative (numerical measures).

 3. Make sure to be consistent with writing each outcome in the data set.